Pekarangan

-Throughout the history of Java, pekarangans have been of little interest to the governments that have ruled the island due to their minimal susceptibility to yield extraction.
-In the 2010s, they have gained the attention of the Indonesian government implemented through P2KP (Percepatan Penganekaragaman Konsumsi Pangan), a program focused on urban and peri-urban areas that aims to optimize production with a sustainable approach.
+Throughout the history of Java, pekarangans have been of little interest to its rulers that have ruled the island due to their minimal susceptibility to agricultural tax-in-kind.
+In the 2010s, they have gained the attention of the Indonesian government through P2KP (Percepatan Penganekaragaman Konsumsi Pangan), a program focused on urban and peri-urban areas that aims to optimize production with a sustainable approach.

 Definition

 In Indonesian, pekarangan can be translated as "land that surrounds a house", "a house's yard", or "plotted land for house construction".
 However, the term is widely used in scientific literature, specifically in agroforestry and environmental topics, to mean "home gardens".
 The word pekarangan may be derived from karang, which means "perennial crops".

 Scholars offer various definitions of the term "pekarangan".
-According to Sajogyo, it is a plot adjacent to a house, used part-time.
+According to Sajogyo, it is a plot adjacent to a house, cultivated on a part-time basis.
 Totok Mardikanto and Sri Sutami define it as a plot surrounding a house; most of its kind are fenced, and usually planted with dense plants with various annual and perennial plants for daily and commercial use.
 Euis Novitasari considers "pekarangan" to be a form of land use: a system of small-scale additional food production by members and a family, that is also an ecosystem with a densely layered canopy.
 Further, she describes it as having a clear boundary and containing elements such as the owner's house, a kitchen, a pen, and fences.
 Simatupang and Suryana argue that it is hard to define "pekarangan" clearly, since its role can vary as a form of farmland to a homestead plot.
+Rahu et al. interpret "pekarangan" as, specifically, a Javanese home garden.